cisum-labs/sing.whitepaper/cisum.whitepaper.md

 2. **Mining everything**

-**Cisum Verse** enables users to earn rewards through diverse mining mechanisms powered by Web3.
+**Cisumverse** enables users to earn rewards through diverse mining mechanisms powered by Web3.
 From account creation to engagement, payments, and staking, every action generates value in the form of CISUM or STAR tokens, fostering a vibrant ecosystem for artists and fans.

 | Mining Type           | Description                                                    |
 |-----------------------|----------------------------------------------------------------|